 OneDrive for Law Firms

-Modern law offices store their legal files in the cloud.
-One of the most popular choices for cloud-based storage for law firms is Microsoft OneDrive.
-It integrates seamlessly with Office 365 and features a streamlined interface that’s great for small firms that need simple and quick file storage.
+It integrates with Office 365 and features a streamlined interface that’s great for small firms that need simple and quick file storage.

 Are you considering OneDrive for your law firm?
 If so, there are some things you need to know before you choose a file storage tool.